Environmental impact of war

 Study of the environmental impact of war focuses on the modernization of warfare and its increasing effects on the environment.
 Scorched earth methods have been used for much of recorded history.
 However, the methods of modern warfare cause far greater devastation on the environment.
 The progression of warfare from chemical weapons to nuclear weapons has increasingly created stress on ecosystems and the environment.
-Specific examples of the environmental impact of war include World War I, World War II, the Vietnam War, the Rwandan Civil War, the Kosovo War and the Gulf War.
+Wars have generally a detrimental effects on environmental policy which can last for 20-30 years after the conflict.
+When wars create energy shortage and rise of fossil fuel prices, it disrupts global climate action.
+The military sector is responsible for around 5.5% of global GHG emissions (not counting emissions from the conflicts themself), which are not included in GHG assessments on global and country level.